Inclusive Assessment SIG & Work-Related Assessment SIG Webinar

 The Study Group

-Assessment Cultures SIG
+Inclusive Assessment SIG

 Research is essential to meet the needs of a diverse student population.
 This SIG brings together researchers, practitioners and policy makers to share their expertise and interests and to address issues and consider realities and prospects in the field of inclusive assessment.